cnnarayanchavan/Grind-1313-Revision/Notes.md

 - Using JSX(JavaScript eXtended) directly manipulate the web page from chrome console(web Browser)
 - Manipulation done using various methods Such as
 - [getElementById(), GetAttributes(), SetAttributes() etc..]
-- Main part of this pricess to add or update contect using DOM.
+- Main part of this Process to add or update contect using DOM.
 - using [.textContent, innerHTML, innerText etc....]

   1) InnerText : for just showing the priview which is visible.